About the Festival

 - Autumn Song (2014), this original jazz-inspired song cycle of Williams and Rilke poems first seen in Provincetown in 2012 was invtied to Berlin in April 2014 for two provate concerts.

 For media inquiries and interviews, please contact our Marketing Manager:

-For advertising, sales, sponsorships and other marketing inquiries, please contact:
+For advertising, sales, sponsorships and other marketing inquiries, please contact us at: